srinpin05/Various-ML-Implementations-using-TF-/README.md

 # Various-ML-Implementations-using-TF-
+Highschool Implementation:
-Collection of ML algorithms I learned and implemented in the simplest way using TF and Keras
+Collection of ML algorithms implemented in Jupyter Notebook in the simplest way using TF and Keras Most of the code focuses on data collection and preprocessing.